lucapinello/CRISPResso/README.rst

 Usage
 -----
-CRISPResso requires as input two fastq files with paired end reads from a deep sequencing experiment, and a reference amplicon sequence to assess and quantify the efficiency of the targeted mutagenesis; optionally a donor template sequence for HDR can be provided and a sgRNA sequence can be provided to compare position of predicted cleavage to observed mutations.
+CRISPResso requires as input two files for paired-end reads, or a single file for single-end reads, in fastq format (fastq.gz files are also accepted) from a deep sequencing experiment, and a reference amplicon sequence to assess and quantify the efficiency of the targeted mutagenesis; optionally a donor template sequence for HDR can be provided and a sgRNA sequence can be provided to compare position of predicted cleavage to observed mutations.
 The reads are first filtered based on the quality score (phred33),